UAE Tuberculosis: Information you need to breathe easy

 A troubling trend that has been seen on a larger and larger scale as time progresses is that some strains of tuberculosis are becoming resistant to the medication that is used to treat it.
 There are varying degrees of resistance, though:

-Extensively drug resistant tuberculosis (XDR TB) – Going beyond even MDR TB, XDR TB is even more resistant to treatment.
-This form of TB has been seen in over 115 countries worldwide at this point.
-In 2015 there were globally 580,000 cases of MDR TB, with nearly 10% of these seeing the presence of XDR TB.
+Extensively drug-resistant tuberculosis (XDR TB) – Going beyond even MDR TB, XDR TB is even more resistant to treatment.
+This form of TB has been seen in 123 countries worldwide at this point.
+In 2019, there were 206,030 cases of MDR TB globally, with 12,350 of these seeing the presence of XDR TB.

 UAE tuberculosis information

-While the deportation practices mentioned previously likely did have a major role in getting the infection rate down, the prevalence of the disease in the UAE is now at a level that prior policies have been able to be revised.
+While the former deportation practices likely did have a major role in getting the infection rate down, the prevalence of the disease in the UAE is now at a level that prior policies have been able to be revised.

 As for treatment, while Emiratis are able to be treated for TB free of charge at public hospitals in the country, expats will likely be relegated to pricier private hospitals for treatment, although their health insurance will likely cover at least a portion of the cost of treatment.
 If you are a resident of Abu Dhabi or Dubai, obtaining such private health insurance is mandatory.